 As the kings of amplitude, Theragun equipped their mini gun with a high amplitude.
 It has a 12mm amplitude and is the highest in the mini category.

-It’s a great addition if you already have any of the large sized Theraguns because the attachments are interchangeable.
+Moreover, Mini’s a great addition if you already have any of the large sized Theraguns because all attachments are interchangeable.

-It’s a nicely made mini massage gun, elegant with premium feel to it.
+It’s a nicely made mini, elegant with premium feel to it.
 Materials used are great, and so is the equipment; 4 attachments, a carrying case, and a USB-C charger.

-The battery is Samsung-branded one, and it does about 5 hours on on a single charge, which is not bad for a mini gun.
+The battery is Samsung-branded one, and it does about 5 hours on on a single charge, which is excellent.
 We’ve been using our Bantam on daily basis for almost a year now, and it shows no signs of wear and tear (including the battery).

-It comes with a lifetime warranty – a rarity these days.
+It comes with a lifetime warranty – no other brands we’ve discussed can match Ekrin’s warranty.
 Buy with confidence.

 TIP Read our hands-on Ekrin Bantam Review →